fragrussu/qMRINet/README.md

 ## User guide
 qMRINet is based on 3 different python classes: `qmrisig`, `qmripar` and `qmriinterp`.
 These are defined in the [deepqmri.py](https://github.com/fragrussu/qMRINet/blob/master/tools/deepqmri.py) file and described in detail in this [user guide](https://github.com/fragrussu/qMRINet/blob/master/tutorials/README.md).
 The guide contains:
 1. information on qMRINet classes and on their methods, including illustrations;
-2. a list of signal models currently implemented in qMRINet;
+2. a list of signal models currently implemented in qMRINet.
-3. practical tutorials that demonstrate how to use qMRINet tools.

 ## Citation
 If you use qMRINet, please remember to cite our work: